 The hottest time of year in Havana, Cuba is normally August.
 Expect maximum daytime temperatures to reach 32°C with very high heat and humidity.

-June is usually the wettest month in Havana, Cuba with 194mm on average.
-In June there are normally 13 days with some rain.
+In terms of rainfall, June is usually the wettest month in Havana, Cuba with 194mm on average.
+There are normally 13 days in June with some rain.

 When is it sunniest in Cuba?